hartwigmedical/hmftools/sage/README2.md

 ## 3. Hard Filters

-To reduce processing time there are two hard filters that are eagerly applied at this stage.
+To reduce processing time there are two hard filters that are applied at this stage.

 Filter | Default Value | Field
 ---|---|---